Interneige 1966

 Crans-sur-Sierre is a small ski resort located in the Valais canton in the south-west of the country.
 The resort nestles on a plateau in the Swiss Alps at an elevation of about 1,500m (4,921ft).
 As the resort grew in popularity, it was merged with the nearby resort of Montana-Vermala in the mid 1970s and has since been known worldwide as Crans-Montana, which is often utilised as a venue in the Alpine Skiing World Cup calendar.

-Akin with many Swiss ski resorts, it has had many famous residents including French chef Michel Roux, British actress and director Kathy Burke, magician Ali Bongo (real name William Wallace) (1929-2009), international golfers Adam Scott, Sergio García and brothers Edoardo and Francesco Molinari.
+Akin with many Swiss ski resorts, it has had many famous residents including French chef Michel Roux, British actor and director Kathy Burke, magician Ali Bongo (real name William Wallace) (1929-2009), international golfers Adam Scott, Sergio García and brothers Edoardo and Francesco Molinari.
 English actor Roger Moore (James Bond 007 and The Saint), has owned a chalet in the resort for many years since moving from Gstaad, and even Sophia Loren had an apartment overlooking the 8th green of the resort's golf course!

 The games at the Swiss venue were played on the resort’s outdoor ice rink.